Lvigentini/porta-gateway/README.md

 - `VITE_SUPABASE_ANON_KEY`: Your Supabase anonymous key
 - `VITE_JWT_SECRET`: Secret for JWT token generation
 - `SENDGRID_API_KEY`: SendGrid API key for email functionality (messaging system)
+- `SUPABASE_SERVICE_ROLE_KEY`: Service role key used by admin/server APIs to bypass RLS for permitted writes

 ## How We Got This Working